Over-Stimulated, Overly-Friendly Dogs

 High value rewards - if he's on an adrenaline high, kibble won't cut it.
 It needs to be moist and smelly.
 You need real meat, organ meat, cheese, canned food in a squeeze tube, deli meat.

 Work on bite inhibition.
 When dogs get wound up, the tension in their bodies is also held in their jaws - if they already struggle with bite inhibition, the addition of stress will naturally cause them to bite even harder when they take treats or grab for a toy.
 Don't toss treats for them to catch.
 This causes sudden snapping at a moving target, not careful taking.
+You may calmly place treats on the ground for your dog to collect.
+When you deliver food, cup it in your palm, like feeding a pony grain, rather than pinching it in your fingers.

 Eyes and noses to themselves.
 Pay attention to how the dogs around you are feeling.
 Your dog may be super-friendly but if the dog he is dying to meet is shrinking away redirect his attention on you.
 If your dog's gaze is causing another dog to act up, please get his attention back on you.